jpabellon/smile-api/docs/Chapter-2.md

 1. **Link token:** Your application server sends a request to our REST API to generate a short-lived "Link" token.

-2. **Wink Widget:** Using the Link token, your application client initializes the client SDK to launch the Smile Wink widget.
+2. **Wink Widget:** Using the Link token, your application client initializes the client SDK to launch the Smile "Wink" widget.
 Your end-users interact with this widget to submit their login credentials to authenticate with their employment data provider over a secure and encrypted connection.

 3. **User Creation:** Once the user successfully authenticates via the Smile Wink widget, a user account is created representing the user's authorized access to a specific employment data provider.